by Ricardo “Rudxain” Fernández Serrata

 I already included example inputs, you can edit them to check correctness of this flow.

-There are some special cases where "=" operator successfully detects that 2 containers are equal.
+There are some cases where "=" operator successfully detects that 2 containers are equal.
 This happens when 2 or more variables are referencing the same memory address (shared data structure), which allows programming languages (AM included) to easily detect the equality of these variables just by reading metadata.

 This is why I included the "a = b" check, to avoid unnecessary processing, when possible.